kvalle/schmansible/bloggpost/choosing-a-framework.md

 ## Does it facilitate reuse?

 Besides reusing your own logic (and data), it's nice to be able to reuse components others have written.

-> ...
+Unless your needs are very specific, there's a good chance someone have already done the work for you.

 > TODO: Hvordan støtter de ulike alternativene gjenbruk av tredjeparts komponenter?
 Puppet er vel for eksempel ganske bra på dette?